opf/openproject/help/development/create-openproject-plugin.md

 3. Create a news article about the newly released plugin and its features.
 4. Twitter with a link to the news article.
 5. If the plugin is referenced in our feature tour, add a download link to the plugin in the feature tour
-6. Add the newly released plugin to the list of [released plugins](https://www.openproject.org/download/install-plugins/openproject-plugins/).

 # Frontend plugins [WIP]